cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 ### Parametric Likelihoods in Combine

-As with the template likelihood, the parameteric likelihood implemented in combine implements likelihoods which for multiple process and multiple channels.
+As with the template likelihood, the parameteric likelihood implemented in combine implements likelihoods for multiple process and multiple channels.
 Unlike the template likelihoods, the [parametric likelihoods are defined using custom probability density functions](../../part2/settinguptheanalysis/#unbinned-or-parametric-shape-analysis), which are functions of continuous observables, rather than discrete, binned counts.
 Because the pdfs are functions of a continuous variable, the likelihood can be evaluated over unbinned data.
 They can still, also, be used for analysis on [binned data](../../part2/settinguptheanalysis/#caveat-on-using-parametric-pdfs-with-binned-datasets).